-EUPATI will make a substantial and measurable difference to patients, providing the tools and the knowledge for their meaningful involvement and empowerment in pharmaceutical innovation, safety of medicines and access to treatments.
-It will inform the lay and hard to reach patient community, raising public awareness of the development of new treatments.
+EUPATI will make a substantial and measurable difference to patients, providing the tools and the knowledge for their empowerment and meaningful involvement in pharmaceutical innovation, safety of medicines and access to treatments.
+It will inform the general as well as the more hard-to-reach patient community, raising public awareness of the development of new treatments.
 Find out more about the Patients' Academy below.

-Pharmaceutical medicines development is a highly regulated, costly, long and complex process that is largely unknown to the lay public.
-Benefits and risks of existing and new treatment alternatives are difficult to understand for patients.
+The development of pharmaceutical medicines is a highly regulated, costly, long and complex process that is largely unknown to the general public.
+The benefits and risks of medical treatments are difficult to understand for patients.
 In an era of growing demand and emphasis on both quality and sustainability of healthcare, it is critical to address this major gap in public perception and knowledge.
-Well informed patients and carers have a key role to play in the implementation of patient-centred clinical research strategies and approval processes, access to treatments and treatment optimisation approaches.
+Better-informed patients and carers have a key role to play in the implementation of patient-centred clinical research strategies and approval processes, access to treatments and treatment optimisation approaches.

-The European Patients' Academy on Therapeutic Innovation (EUPATI), initiated and led by major patient umbrella organisations, welcomed by European Pharmaceutical Industry and run by a strong multi-stakeholder Consortium, will address these issues and improve significantly the availability of both patient-centric information as well as educated patient experts that have the capacity and capability to contribute to medical research.
+The European Patients' Academy (EUPATI) was initiated by and is led by major patient umbrella organisations, is welcomed by the European Pharmaceutical Industry and run by a strong multi-stakeholder Consortium.
+It will address training issues and significantly improve the availability of both patient-friendly information for the public as well as for educated patient experts that have the capacity and capability to contribute to medical research & development.

-The Patients' Academy will develop educational modules for the following areas:
+The European Patients' Academy will develop educational modules in the following areas:

-The Consortium includes pan-European leaders in patient advocacy, academia, not-for-profi t organisations and EFPIA member companies, bringing in key expertise in patient advocacy and processes for research and development in medicines.
+Leaership of our project includes pan-European groups in patient advocacy, academia, not-for-profit organisations and EFPIA member companies, bringing in key expertise in patient advocacy as well as the processes of research and development in medicines.

-The Patients' Academy was launched in February 2012 and will run for five years.
-Its five year project plan constitutes three key phases.
-Initial educational material will become available after the first 18 months of the project.
-The project is organized in seven work packages that will ensure the professional and efficient delivery of the project results.
+The European Patients' Academy was launched in February 2012 and will run for five years.
+The five year project plan constitutes three key phases.
+The project is organized into seven work packages that will ensure the professional and efficient delivery of the project results.